Emilio Cueche: 1955-56: Industriales de Valencia

 While Cueche reported to camp training the following VPBL season, he did not have a clear idea of his destination.
 Amidst a bevy of financial problems, the Santa Marta franchise was sold and renamed Industriales de Valencia before the 1955–1956 season.
 Valencia retained the services of some Santa Marta players as Julián Ladera and Cueche, and introduced Regino Otero as the team's manager.
 Otero, besides managing the Sugar Kings, also served as a scout in the Cincinnati Reds organization.
 He had mentored and signed numerous Latino players who went on to play for the Sugar Kings, as was the case of Cueche.
-The veteran pitcher responded with a 7–6 record and a 3.40 ERA in 22 games for the Industriales, leading the staff with 70 strikeouts and 116 ⅓ innings pitched.
+The veteran pitcher responded with a 7–6 record and a 3.40 ERA in 22 games for the Industriales, leading the staff with 70 strikeouts and 116 1/3 innings pitched.
 Notably, Otero guided Valencia to a championship in its inaugural season.
 As the league champions, the team represented Venezuela in the 1956 Caribbean Series.
 But Cueche struggled in the Series, sporting an ERA of 7.50 in six innings without a decision, for a disappointing Valencia that finished in last place with a 1–5 record.

 When Jerry Lane, Rudy Minarcin and Charlie Rabe joined the Sugar Kings' starting rotation in 1956, Cueche was relegated to a long relief role.
 As a result, most of the time he was able to kept the game under control and filled in as a spot starter when necessary.
 And he handled Otero's decision with class and maturity, going 6–2 with a 2.68 ERA in 23 games, including seven starts and two complete games, while striking out 36 and walking 32 in 84 innings.
 The changes made did not resolve all the problems of the team.
 Even though the Sugar Kings outscored its opponents 591–589, the team was unable to carry the load for its anemic offensive output and erratic defense, ending next to last in batting average (.250) and last in fielding percentage (.969).
 Otero, who started the season managing the team, was replaced by Napoleón Reyes during the mid-season, while the Sugar Kings ended in sixth place with a 72–82 record.